 #7 Observe Art at Sam Sharpe Square

 Whilst on Jamaica’s West Coast you may want to see some cultural attractions.
-If you are in Montego Bay, you can easily check out the Sam Sharpe Square.
-Here you’ll find a memorial which commemorates the struggles faced by him being born into slavery.
+If you are in Montego Bay, you can easily check out Sam Sharpe Square.
+Here you’ll find a memorial that commemorates the struggles faced by him being born into slavery.

 Jamaica has a vast history and these statues can be found in downtown Montego Bay, so it is right in the middle of the hustle of bustle of the city.
 If you are staying close by, you can use public transport in Jamaica to get here.

-Although I recommend that you contact a local taxi driver to take you this spot, there no need to be startled by the immediate area.
-If you do feel intimated by been approached by locals, there are usually police vans parked close by so tourists can feel at ease when visiting this important Jamaican landmark.
+Although I recommend that you contact a local taxi driver to take you to this spot, there is no need to be startled by the immediate area.
+If you do feel intimated by being approached by locals, there are usually police vans parked close by so tourists can feel at ease when visiting this important Jamaican landmark.

 Most Popular Tours in Jamaica including the West Coast

-So, now you have some ideas on what things to do on Jamaica’s West Coast, what will you do?
+So, now you have some ideas for the best things to do on the west coast of Jamaica, what will you do?
 If you love sand, sea, and sunset you’re definitely in the right place.

 What You Need For Travel to Jamaica